silverstagtech/blog/content/post/anchoringinlife.md

 {{< hl-text red >}}But are you wrong?{{< /hl-text >}}

 Are you living with false anchors.
-Are these __inaccurate__ anchors ruling your life and make the decisions before you even get a chance to see them?
+Are these __inaccurate__ anchors ruling your life and making the decisions before you even get a chance to see them?

 Consider these 2 boards above 2 petrol station on the same intersection: